-Design a four-year schedule with your career counselor.
+1. Design a four-year schedule with your career counselor.

 Career counselors have an idea of what certain colleges are looking for in terms of qualifications, so from the start of your first year, they can let you know which extracurricular activities to take, as well as what kind of grades you need to aim for.

-Be active in extracurricular activities.
+2. Be active in extracurricular activities.

 Having great grades isn’t enough.
-Colleges are looking for students who have shown dedication in other things except schoolwork.
+Colleges are looking for students who have shown dedication in other things except for schoolwork.
 In high school, join clubs and organizations, or do volunteer work.
-This will show your prospect colleges that you are able to manage your time well.
+This will show your prospective colleges that you can manage your time well.

-Colleges require you to have a certain grade point average (GPA), so it’s important that you work on each of your grades to attain that attractive minimum grade they’re looking for.
+Colleges require you to have a certain grade point average (GPA), so you must work on each of your grades to attain that attractive minimum grade they’re looking for.
 Study hard and earn high points in all of your classes.

-Research on your target colleges and universities.
+4. Research on your target colleges and universities.

 If they prefer students who have done volunteer work, you can work toward this goal during your four years in college.
 Remember, you need to sell yourself to these colleges, so it’s worth researching what will get them to notice you.

-Look for scholarship opportunities.
+5. Look for scholarship opportunities.

-Note application deadlines.
+6. Note application deadlines.

 By the time you reach your last year of high school, you should already have all of your documents and requirements ready to go.
 You can apply to as many colleges as you want, but be sure they’re realistic, and that you have the qualifications they’re looking for.

-As someone who is serious about his future, you should keep in mind that applying to college is an effort that starts as early as high school.
+As someone serious about their future, you should keep in mind that applying to college is an effort that starts as early as high school.